Epistemology gives a Future to Complementarity in Human-AI Interactions: Our Approach: Complementarity and Computational Reliabilism

 \texttt{type-RI$_3$} \emph{and socio-technical practices.} \texttt{type-RI$_3$} indicators capture the practices, institutional arrangements, and governance mechanisms that stabilize (or undermine) the reliability of the PT-HAI over time.
 Even where a human-AI team can in principle achieve strong \texttt{type-RI$_1$} performance and meet \texttt{type-RI$_2$} standards, reliability of the corresponding PT-HAI may fail in practice unless there are durable procedures for competent use, monitoring, and change management.
-Accordingly, \texttt{type-RI$_3$} includes indicators such as: (1) \emph{training and competence scaffolding}, e.g., targeted education about failure modes, appropriate override behaviour, (2) \emph{workflow integration}, e.g., clear role assignment for $X$ and $A$, decision checkpoints, documentation of override, (3) \emph{monitoring and feedback}, e.g., post-deployment performance tracking, incident reporting, auditing of systematic errors, (4) \emph{accountability and incentives}, e.g., who is responsible for outcomes, whether institutional incentives encourage critical thinking, and (5) \emph{lifecycle and update governance}, e.g., versioning, communication of changes to users, and ensuring that the human’s expectations remain aligned with the system’s actual behaviour. \texttt{type-RI$_3$} indicators make explicit that the reliability of PT-HAI is a property of an evolving socio-technical practice, providing evidence that the PT-HAI remains a reliable computational process across time.
+Accordingly, \texttt{type-RI$_3$} includes indicators such as: (i) \emph{training and competence scaffolding}, e.g., targeted education about failure modes, appropriate override behavior; (ii) \emph{workflow integration}, e.g., clear role assignment for $X$ and $A$, decision checkpoints, documentation of override; (iii) \emph{monitoring and feedback}, e.g., post-deployment performance tracking, incident reporting, auditing of systematic errors; (iv) \emph{accountability and incentives}, e.g., who is responsible for outcomes, whether institutional incentives encourage critical thinking; (v) \emph{lifecycle and update governance}, e.g., versioning, communication of changes to users, and ensuring that the human’s expectations remain aligned with the system’s actual behavior. \texttt{type-RI$_3$} indicators make explicit that the reliability of the PT-HAI is a property of an evolving socio-technical practice, providing evidence that the PT-HAI remains a reliable computational process across time; and (vi) \emph{fairness audits and disparity-mitigation governance}, namely the institutional practices through which subgroup performance is monitored, disparities are surfaced and contested, remediation is triggered, and accountability for fairness outcomes is assigned.